Privacy Notice: Your information, your rights

 • Next of kin

-If an individual wishes to make a decision about your care they must obtain the appropriate legal Power of Attorney.
+If an individual wishes to be involved in a decision about your care they must obtain the appropriate legal Power of Attorney.

 • Ethnicity